 Plug-in operating system compatibility includes Windows 7, 8, Vista, XP.

-FileOpen also supports Bluebeam® Revu®, and Nuance PDF Converter.
+FileOpen also supports Bluebeam® Revu®, Tracker PDFXChange and Kofax PDF Converter.
 Within these environments the FileOpen Plug-in / Client is bundled into the application/viewer and require no additional installations.

 The FileOpen Viewer for iPad and iPhone is a native iOS application that performs a client-server interaction with the document owner’s PermissionServer.
-The app supports both OPN (FileOpen’s native file format) and PDF files.
+The app supports both OPN (FileOpen’s native file format, now deprecated) and PDF files.
 For more details on the FileOpen Viewer App for iPad and iPhone, see our FAQ for Publishers or FAQ for End-Users.

-The FileOpen Client for Microsoft Office (beta) controls Office documents in the manner described in the Microsoft Office application programming interface (API) specification, via a set of Add-in Modules for Word, Excel and PowerPoint
+The FileOpen Client for Microsoft Office controls Office documents in the manner described in the Microsoft Office application programming interface (API) specification, via a set of Add-in Modules for Word, Excel and PowerPoint.

-Depending on platform and operating system the Client is installed as follows:
+Depending on the platform and operating system the Client is installed as follows:

 Windows: FileOpen Plug-in for Adobe Reader/Acrobat